AceSpade27/MangaDownloader/README.md

 and then change the values in the .env file

 # how to use
-python main.py
+`$ python main.py`
-enter your search query (what you want to search) select the manga you want and press enter wait untill the script stops and press "sync" on your kindle's status bar menu
+enter your search query (what you want to search)
+select the manga you want using space
+and press enter
+wait untill the script stops and press "sync" on your kindle's status bar menu

+# license
+MIT